opsschool/curriculum/sysadmin_101.rst

 * **Will works for a small town.** The town has 35 employees who use computers every day, and they need access to email and other collaboration tools.
 With so many services and options for e-mail, which one makes the most amount of sense for the town?
-Daniel collects input from the employees about what capabilities are important, input from legal council about what laws a town must follow regarding electronic communication, and evaluates a few services or products with his user's needs in mind along with the town's.
+Will collects input from the employees about what capabilities are important, input from legal council about what laws a town must follow regarding electronic communication, and evaluates a few services or products with his user's needs in mind along with the town's.
 If he